aoles/ShinyDevCon-notes/README.md

 ## Data Tables | *Yihui Xie*

 The R package [DT](https://github.com/rstudio/DT) is an interface to the DataTables JavaScript library which renders HTML tables that can be paginated, filtered, and sorted.
-[Read more](http://rstudio.github.io/shinydashboard/)

-## Authoring books with rmarkdown
+## Authoring books with rmarkdown *Yihui Xie*

 Preview of the new [bookdown](http://rstudio.github.io/bookdown) package for laying out complex, multi-file documents.